abhimanyukoul/PercySeleniumJavaProject/README.md

 # PercySeleniumJavaProject
 Percy Selenium Java Project on BrowserStack
-Please follow the below steps to execute your java selenium scripts on the BrowserStack Automate Platform -
+Please follow the below steps to execute your (Maven based) java selenium scripts on the BrowserStack Automate Platform -

 **STEP 1: Take pull of this repository into your local folder**